Working as a health writer requires you to keep up with medical research on a regular basis.

 Although it’s ideal to aim to read the latest news and developments in research on a daily basis – or at least a few times per week – you may feel you’re not able to keep up with research if you don’t have clear strategies in place.

-The simplest way to be kept abreast of innovations in the health industry is to read widely, which means you need access to a variety of sources.
+The simplest way to be kept abreast of innovations in the medical industry is to read widely, which means you need access to a variety of sources.

-If you’re spending too much effort searching for and sourcing published articles, there are a few easy ways to find research so you can spend more time reading, and less time searching.
+If you’re spending too much effort searching for and sourcing published articles, there are a few easy ways to keep up with medical research – so you can spend more time reading, and less time searching.

 Most scientific and medical peer-reviewed journals have TOCs freely available to subscribers, and these are delivered via email to your inbox.
 Every time a new journal is published, TOCs are released outlining the contents of the issue.